Skip to main content

 Figure 1.
 Nonhuman primate stem cells differentiating into neurons.
 Image courtesy of Dr. Marina Emborg, Wisconsin National Primate Research Center.

-Along with rodents, several other animal species are being developed as models for various studies in the field of regenerative medicine.
-Understanding the properties and capabilities of stem cells derived from such animals as fish, rabbits, dogs, pigs, sheep, goats, and monkeys will increase the potential for the use of the most appropriate systems for modeling particular human disease conditions or for other medical applications.
+Along with rodents, several other animal species are being developed as models for use in regenerative medicine.
+Understanding the properties and capabilities of stem cells derived from such animals as fish, rabbits, dogs, pigs, sheep, goats, and monkeys will help ensure that the most appropriate systems are used for modeling particular human diseases or for other medical applications.
 Non-rodent species, especially “large animal models,” provide important advantages for transplantation studies, including large size, similarity to human physiology and pathology, and longer life span, thus facilitating translation to studies in humans.
-The use of animal stem cells as a model for human cells in procedures related to regenerative medicine requires in-depth understanding of common regulatory pathways, as well as species-specific properties and their impact on potential therapeutic applications.
+The use of animal stem cells as a model for human cells in procedures related to regenerative medicine requires an in-depth understanding of common regulatory pathways, as well as species-specific properties and their impact on potential therapeutic applications.

 Stem cells.